romankurnovskii/cloud-exam-questions/README.md

 **Which solution will meet these requirements?**

-A) Store the database credentials in environment variables in an Amazon Machine Image (AMI).
+1. Store the database credentials in environment variables in an Amazon Machine Image (AMI).
 Rotate the credentials by replacing the AMI.
-B) Store the database credentials in AWS Systems Manager Parameter Store.
+1. Store the database credentials in AWS Systems Manager Parameter Store.
 Configure Parameter Store to automatically rotate the credentials.
-C) Store the database credentials in environment variables on the EC2 instances.
+1. Store the database credentials in environment variables on the EC2 instances.
 Rotate the credentials by relaunching the EC2 instances.
-D) Store the database credentials in AWS Secrets Manager.
+1. Store the database credentials in AWS Secrets Manager.
 Configure Secrets Manager to automatically rotate the credentials.

 <details>
 <summary>Explanation</summary>